Assettoo/Assetto-MainDEV/README.md

-# ASSETTO is a Decentralised IMP DOC storage DAPP Build on Nervous Network Blockchain.
+# ASSETTO is a Decentralised IMP DOC storage DAPP Build on Nervous Network Blockchain

  We are using different Tech Stack to achieve it.